liashchevska/battleship-game/README.md

 **Infrastructure:** Docker Compose, Nginx, Certbot

 ## Upgrade
 This project was originally developed a few years ago using Vue 2 and Django 3.
 As part of this upgrade, it was migrated to Vue 3 and Django 5, with dependencies updated across the stack.
 The UI was refreshed to provide a more modern look and feel, and the application was containerized with Docker Compose, with Nginx serving as a reverse proxy for deployment.
+Also, a single-player mode was added with computer as an opponent.

 ### Before
 <p align="left">